-As we celebrate our 52nd anniversary this month, we are sharing our newly-designed 2021 annual report that highlights our accomplishments that promoted ideas that advanced Black communities.
+As we celebrate our 52nd anniversary this month, we are sharing our 2021 annual report that highlights our accomplishments that promoted ideas that advanced Black communities.

 From our recommendations on pandemic relief for Black families that were passed into law in the American Rescue Plan to our research on the lack of broadband in the Black Rural South that became the foundation for key provisions of the Infrastructure Investment and Jobs Act, we worked to ensure that Black voices and needs were represented in policy debates, convenings, and solutions.
+We hope you enjoy reading our newly-designed annual report.

 In 2020, the Joint Center quickly responded to the pandemic and recession, continued our long-standing work to address systemic economic inequity, led on critical tech policy debates, facilitated Black civic participation, led on increasing diversity among top staff in the U.S. House and Senate and in presidential appointments, and celebrated our 50th Anniversary.